Two sample $z$ test

 When to use?

 Deciding which statistical method to use to analyze your data can be a challenging task.
 Whether a statistical method is appropriate for your data is partly determined by the measurement level of your variables.
-The two sample $z$ test requires the following variable types:

-One quantitative of interval or ratio level
+Independent/grouping variable: One categorical with 2 independent groups | Dependent variable: One quantitative of interval or ratio level |

 Note that theoretically, it is always possible to 'downgrade' the measurement level of a variable.
 For instance, a test that can be performed on a variable of ordinal measurement level can also be performed on a variable of interval measurement level, in which case the interval variable is downgraded to an ordinal variable.
 However, downgrading the measurement level of variables is generally a bad idea since it means you are throwing away important information in your data (an exception is the downgrade from ratio to interval level, which is generally irrelevant in data analysis).